 Hydromorphone hydrochloride and oxycodone are somewhat similar.
 Both can be given in tablet form and are available as liquids.
 Both drugs also have extended-release forms.
 This form is given to people who have taken opioids for a long time and need a higher, controlled dose of the drug to be comfortable.

 Dilaudid and other versions of hydromorphone are stronger drugs than oxycodone.
 These drugs are often used for serious pain caused by surgery, broken bones, or cancer.
-The World Health Organization (WHO) has a three-step ladder for treating cancer pain.
-The first step is non-opioid analgesic medications.
-These drugs are available without a prescription, and include aspirin, ibuprofen, and acetaminophen (Tylenol).

 When people don’t get enough relief from over-the-counter medications, the second step is mild opioids, like codeine.
 The third step is potent opioids such as oxycodone and hydromorphone.
 WHO also recommends scheduled dosing, instead of giving the drugs only as needed, for serious pain.